HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 #### Provider Launches DTR

 The Payer used a Questionnaire to ask for specific attachments-related data.
 They indicated it with a Task code "attachment-request-questionnaire" and supplied the URL of the questionnaire (FHIR Questionnaire) as an input parameter.
 Becasue these conditions are met, the Payer launches [Da Vinci DTR], a SMART on FHIR App or native EHR application.
 If the Provider launches a DTR within an EHR native application, skip to the step [DTR App Updates Task](#dtr-app-updates-task) below.
-If the Provider Launches DTR as a SMART on FHIR Application, it follows the [SMART's EHR launch flow] with the Task as the launch content.
+If the Provider Launches DTR as a SMART on FHIR Application, it follows the [Smart Version 2.0.0 EHR launch flow] with the Task as the launch content.
 The next several steps describe the DTR SMART App functionality.

 ##### DTR SMART App Fetches Task